otoolep/questdb.io/docs/createTable.md

   ![alt-text](assets/column-type-def.svg)

 * `distinctValueEstimate` - optionally you can hint QuestDB how many distinct values this column is going to have.
-QuestDB will use this value to size data structures used to support symbol.
+QuestDB will use this value to size data structures used to support [symbol](symbol.md).
 These data structures will resize themselves when necessary to allow
 QuestDB to function correctly.
 Under-estimating symbol value count might result in drop of performance whereas over-estimating - in higher disk space and memory consumption.
 When `distinctValueEstimate` is not specified, a configuration default is used (`cairo.default.symbol.capacity`).

-* `CACHE | NOCACHE` - a flag to tell QuestDB how to cache symbols. `CACHE` means that QuestDB will use Java Heap based Map to resolve symbol values and keys.
+* `CACHE | NOCACHE` - a flag to tell QuestDB how to cache a [symbol](symbol.md). `CACHE` means that QuestDB will use Java Heap based Map to resolve symbol values and keys.
 When column has large number of distinct symbol values (over 100,000) heap impact might be significant and depending on heap size might cause OutOfMemory error.
 To avoid Java Heap impact, `NOCACHE` will leverage off-heap structure, which can deal with larger value count but is slower.
 Default option is `CACHE`.